 2. Interest rates are still affordable.

-SBA loans continue to be an extremely affordable way for business owners to secure capital, with interest rates just over 6 percent.
-Even with the expected rate hike in December, rates haven’t been this low since the 1950s.
-In fact, Guidant’s been averaging a 96 percent closing rate on SBA loans while big banks average only 23 percent?
+SBA loans continue to be an extremely affordable way for business owners to secure capital, with prime interest rates just over 4 percent.
+Even with rate hikes this year, rates haven’t been this low since the 1950s.
+In fact, Guidant’s been averaging a 96 percent closing rate on SBA loans while big banks average only 23 percent.

 3. Sellers are more motivated to make a deal.